Nina Manova in her Pilates studio

 Nina Manova

-Today, I work with private and semi-private clients in my neighborhood community.
-I'm also a mother, which has reshaped my understanding of energy, recovery, and the importance of building a practice that bends with your life rather than competing with it.
+I'm also a mother of two, which has reshaped my understanding of energy, recovery, and the importance of building a practice that bends with your life rather than competing with it.

 15+